You are on http://members.tripod.com/travelromania/i_famousromanians_f.htm

 The 1994 live recording from Covent Garden.
 Also on DVD.

 In addition to the eponym aria from Norma, Gheorghiu tackles Guglielmo Tell, I Puritani, La Sonnambula, Il Barbiere di Siviglia, Lucia di Lammermoor, and more.
-Emi Classics, 2001.
+EMI Classics, 2001.

 Angela Gheorghiu, featured alongside Cecilia Bartoli, Marylin Horne, Montserrat Caballé, Mirella Freni, Joan Sutherland, Leontyne Price, Kiri Te Kanawa, Birgit Nilsson, and other divas.
 London Classics, 1998.